Carry-On and Checked Baggage Allowance:

 Liquid Rules – Universal Standard

-Most airlines follow the same liquid policy:
+Most airlines follow similar liquid policies, generally including:

 - Max 100 ml per container